-Now after about 2 to 3 hours the coals in the coals pan will become caked with ashes and the airflow can simply stop.
-This then causes the temperature to drop and stops the smoking process.
-Now several people have tried to come up with modifications to the smoker design to eliminate this problem, but so far I really haven't seen an effective solution.
+Several people have tried to come up with modifications to the smoker design to eliminate this problem, but so far there isn't an effective solution.
 You need to get the ash out of the pan to return to a good smoking environment.

-Here's where it can get a little tricky but I came up with a solution I call the sift and it's a little risky so be very careful.
-To clear the ashes from the pan remove the barrel section of the smoker to expose the coal pan.
+To clear the ashes from the pan, remove the barrel section of the smoker to expose the coal pan.
 Start by standing upwind of the coal pan and with some very thick grill gloves to lift the coal pan out of the base.
 These pans are generally aluminum and don't get too hot, but you still need to be very careful.
 By carefully shaking the pan back and forth most of the ash will fall through the vent slits in the bottom.
 You can also use something to stir up the coals and get some of the ash to fall through that way.

 Once you have the ash cleared out of the coal pan and into the base unit dump the ash out of the base and put the coal pan back in.
 The ash will contain hot sparks and needs to be put someplace where it can't cause a fire.
 Do not put it in the trash for a minimum of 24 hours to ensure that any embers have died.

 Now you can add more coals to the pan.
 The coals you add to the pan need to be burning and ready to go.
 A charcoal chimney works great here.
 With the fire restored you can put the barrel section back in place and resume smoking.